Stay Connected with CECH

 Individuals who wish to make a difference and advance professionally in an educational or clinical setting would most benefit from the online Graduate Certificate in Behavior Analysis.
 This program will help professionals working with individuals with behavior or learning problems.

 Interest in the field of behavior analysis has increased steadily.
-According to the Association for Behavior Analysis International, behavior analysis is capable of producing remarkable results in room learning.
+According to the Association for Behavior Analysis International, behavior analysis is capable of producing remarkable results in classroom learning.

 Individuals with appropriate training and credentialing in behavior analysis are prepared to take on a variety of positions in school, clinical, and residential settings serving individuals with special needs.
 In addition, with training in behavior analysis, individuals may choose to take positions as consultants with agencies serving these populations.
 Further, with increased focus on the identification and treatment of individuals with autism, individuals with training in behavior analysis are in greater demand.